WebberZone/better-search/readme.txt

 Release post: [https://webberzone.com/better-search-v3-3-0](https://webberzone.com/better-search-v3-3-0)

-Complete rewrite of the plugin code using OOP.
-The plugin now uses autoloading and namespaces.
 This is a major release.
+Complete rewrite of the plugin code - Better Search now uses autoloading and namespaces.
+Database structure has been changed.

 * Features:
 	* New Admin Dashboard will show the number of searches and the top searches for the day, week, month and all time

 * Enhancements:
+	* The tables in the database have been changed for more optimized update queries.
+The plugin will attempt to automatically update the tables.
+If this fails, you can recreate the tables from the Tools screen.
 	* Better Search Tracker doesn't use jQuery anymore
 	* Uninstall now uses `get_sites()` behind the scenes to delete options from all sites in a multisite install
 	* Blank searches will return no results